crazoter/panplus/README.md

 3. Switch on Developer mode (top right corner).
 4. Select "Load Unpacked" and select the "PanoptoPlus" folder.
 5. The extension is loaded.
 Whenever you need to modify and test code, load the extension like in step 4 and reload the page.

+### Deployment Instructions
+The extension can be used as is by following the development instructions.
+However, the production distribution is not ready yet.

 ### Todo List
 __User Interface__